 Art.
+37 Publication
-37 1The thesis must be published after it has been accepted by the Programme Committee.

-2The publication of excerpts from the thesis before it is finally submitted shall be permitted.

-3 The Dean of Studies may impose an internal blocking period on the publication of theses for a maximum of two years.
+- 1 The thesis must be published after it has been accepted by the Programme Committee. - 2 The publication of excerpts from the thesis before it is finally submitted shall be permitted. - 3 The Dean of Studies may impose an internal blocking period on the publication of theses for a maximum of two years.

-Publication

 Art.
+38 Thesis defence
-38 1During the thesis defence, Ph.D. students shall demonstrate that they have met the requirements for the award of the degree of

-Doctor of Philosophy.

-2The thesis defence may take place if the Thesis Committee recommends the acceptance of the thesis.

-3The Thesis Committee shall conduct the examination and define the grade.

-4The thesis defence shall take place on the premises of the University of St.Gallen, shall take at least 60 minutes and shall be open to the public.
+- 1 During the thesis defence, Ph.D. students shall demonstrate that they have met the requirements for the award of the degree of Doctor of Philosophy. - 2 The thesis defence may take place if the Thesis Committee recommends the acceptance of the thesis. - 3 The Thesis Committee shall conduct the examination and define the grade. - 4 The thesis defence shall take place on the premises of the University of St.Gallen, shall take at least 60 minutes and shall be open to the public.

+[&]quot;Code of Academic Integrity (Academic Integrity)" issued by the Senate Committee on 24 February 201

-5The Ph.D. candidate and at least the Supervisor must be present at the thesis defence.
+5 The Ph.D. candidate and at least the Supervisor must be present at the thesis defence.